nmitydv/nmitydv/README.md

 🎓 Education: As a student, I discovered my passion for coding and software development.
 It all began when I created a web application aimed at helping individuals organize their daily tasks more efficiently.
 This experience sparked my interest in programming and ignited my continuous journey of learning and refining my skills.

 💻 Skills: With a solid foundation in computer science, my expertise extends across both front-end and back-end development.
 I have cultivated a strong skill set in various programming languages and technologies, including HTML, CSS, JavaScript, React, Node.js, Express.js, Java, MongoDB, Git, and GitHub.
-While I excel in back-end software development, I have also acquired valuable experience in frontend-end development, specifically leveraging the power of Node.js.
+While I excel in back-end software development, I have also acquired valuable experience in backend-end development, specifically leveraging the power of Node.js.

 📚 Continuous Growth: I am perpetually seeking new challenges and opportunities to enhance my skills and stay up-to-date with emerging technologies.
 The ever-evolving nature of the software development field excites me, and I am committed to continuous learning and growth.